 - Lower Memory Consumption

-PHP 7 uses Zend Engine 3, the latest version of the open source scripting engine used for PHP 4 and 5.
-Zend Engine 3 allows PHP 7 to boast a 200% faster code execution time and a 50% lower memory consumption rate.
+PHP 7 uses Zend Engine 3, the latest version of the open-source scripting engine used for PHP 4 and 5.
+Zend Engine 3 allows PHP 8 to boast a 200% faster code execution time and a 50% lower memory consumption rate.

-Although PHP 7 is still relatively new, we’ve seen its benefits firsthand.
-We highly suggest upgrading to experience them for yourself.
+Although PHP 8 is still relatively new, we’ve seen its benefits firsthand.
+Therefore, we highly suggest upgrading to experience them for yourself.

 #2.
 We used Varnish to improve speed and performance.

-Q: What does Wikipedia, Facebook, and SEO Inc. have in common?
+Q: What do Wikipedia, Facebook, and SEO Inc. have in common?

 A: They all use Varnish Cache.